joouha/euporie/README.rst

 Usage
 *****

-Open a notebook by passing the notebook's file path as a command line argument:
+Open a notebook using the ``edit`` subcommand and passing the notebook's file path as a command line argument:

 .. code-block:: console